Sign In/Register

 The same alignment and synchronicity are necessary for your compressed air utility.
 As important as compressed air is to manufacturing, it’s an expensive and highly inefficient process.
 The process of preparing air for production — compressing it, cooling and drying the air, and transporting, regulating, and using it, often accounts for as much as 30% of a facility’s electric costs.

 That inefficiency means there’s waste in compressed air utilities, and there are opportunities for improvement as well as reduced energy usage.
-An air audit can identify those opportunities and provide a rapid ROI and savings.
+An air evaluation can identify those opportunities and provide a rapid ROI and savings.

-What Is an Air Audit?
+What Is an Air Evaluation?

-The goal of the audit is to identify the requirements necessary for optimum performance.
+The goal of the evaluation is to identify the requirements necessary for optimum performance.
 That means the compressed air system should run at the lowest pressure possible for manufacturing needs.
 On the supply side, the compressed air should be produced and stored at the highest necessary pressure.

 Dont Miss Register Today

-For industrial air compressors and manufacturers, this means the air audit must evaluate the entire system.
+For industrial air compressors and manufacturers, this means the air evaluation must evaluate the entire system.
 Both the demand side and the supply side are connected, and optimization means addressing both sides of the equation.

-The Requirements of a Successful Air Audit
+The Requirements of a Successful Air Evaluation

 • Leaks and poor piping